Microlocal Theory of Legendrian Links and Cluster Algebras: Diagrammatic Weave Calculus and Initial Cycles

 \begin{definition} The moves depicted in Figure \ref{fig:ReidemeisterWeave} are referred to as {\it weave equivalences}.
 By definition, two weaves $G,G'\sse\R^2$ are said to be equivalent if they differ by a sequence of weave equivalences or diffeomorphisms of the plane.
 We interchangeably refer to a weave and its weave equivalence class when the context permits. \end{definition}

-As noted in \cite[Section 4]{CasalsZaslow}, these moves are not entirely independent, as Move III can be deduced from Move I and Move II; it is nevertheless useful to underscore Move III when working with weaves.
-The results in \cite{CasalsZaslow}, using the underlying contact geometry, imply that all the constructions that we will associate to a weave are invariant under weave equivalences.
-(It would to be possible to verify this combinatorially as well, see for instance the computations in \cite{CGGS}.)
-At this stage, a first goal will be to construct a weave for each GP-graph $\bG\sse\R^2$, which we momentarily do in Subsection \ref{ssec:InitialWeave}, once we have reviewed the necessary material on $\sf Y$-cycles and weave mutation.
+\begin{remark} As noted in \cite[Section 4]{CasalsZaslow}, these moves are not entirely independent, and Move III can be deduced from Move I and Move II.
+It is nevertheless useful to underscore Move III when working with weaves.
+The results in \cite{CasalsZaslow}, using the underlying contact geometry, imply that all the constructions that we associate to a weave are invariant under weave equivalences.
+(It would to be possible to verify this combinatorially as well, see for instance the computations in \cite{CGGS}.) \end{remark}

+A first goal is constructing a weave for each GP-graph $\bG\sse\R^2$: it is achieved in Subsection \ref{ssec:InitialWeave} once we have reviewed the necessary material on $\sf Y$-cycles and weave mutation.

-\subsection{$\sf Y$-cycles and weave mutation}
+\subsection{\texorpdfstring{$\sf Y$-cycles and weave mutation}{}}

 Let $\ww\sse\R^2$ be a free weave.
 The homology group $H_1(L(\ww))\cong H_1(\Lambda(\ww))$ has a central role in our article, as it is a sub-lattice of the defining lattice for the initial seed.
 In \cite[Section 2]{CasalsZaslow} we devised a method to describe absolute cycles in $L(\ww)$ in terms of $\ww\sse\R^2$.
 The main concept that is relevant for our purposes is that of a $\sf Y$-cycle on a weave $\ww$, which is defined as follows.